Flower Garden Banks National Marine Sanctuary

 After sunset hundreds of red night shrimp appear atop the reefs and reflect dive lights like miniature beacons shining amid sleeping parrotfish and a variety of crabs.
 Besides an impressive array of stony corals and Caribbean tropical fish, FGBNMS attracts much larger animals such as manta rays, loggerhead turtles and silky sharks.

 Several features, encounters and events make FGBNMS an extraordinary place to dive.
-Its remote location more than 100 miles from shore translates to fewer divers and recreational hook and line fishers.
+Its remote location more than 100 miles (161 kilometers) from shore translates to fewer divers and recreational hook and line fishers.
 This buffer from shoreline activities and development helps account for the exceptionally healthy coral reefs.
 It also requires extra vigilance in dive planning and execution since it’s in the open ocean with no nearby lees.
 No other recreational dive destinations for coral reefs in the continental U.S. are as remote as FGBNMS.

 The annual mass coral spawning event at FGBNMS is more intense and spectacular than just about anywhere else in the Atlantic–Caribbean region.
 Seven coral species are known to participate in this event that resembles an upside-down snowstorm.
 The tiny bundles of spawn gradually float to the surface, where the reproductive marvel occurs.
 This remarkable phenomenon usually happens seven to 10 days after the August full moon.
 The heaviest underwater blizzard often occurs in the evening of the eighth day after the full moon.